sebaheg/sebaheg.github.io/_drafts/Dayahead-Trading.md

  In deregulated markets: Power price is set by the marginal cost.
 The cost of the power plant with the highest operation cost sets the price for everyone.
 COPY

+ Wind power producer (and every other producer and consumer of electricity) have to report production and consumption separately in all price areas.
+The reason for multiple areas is include physical constraints on the transmission capacity in the design of the electricity market.
+This allows for different prices (set by the supply and demand curves) in different regions depending on their specific production and consumption.
+Ideally, this design would incentivize investment of production plants in regions with high supply.
+In the Swedish electricity market prices are usually coupled between all areas.
+However, since most of the production of electricity is in the north and the consumption centres are in the south decoupling between Swedish area SE1 and SE2 do happen sometimes.

 ### References
 * Wikipedia, [Electricity market](https://en.wikipedia.org/wiki/Electricity_market)
 * NordPool, [Intraday trading](http://www.nordpoolspot.com/TAS/intraday-trading/)